 How do you run an external command?

-As long as the file exists and you have the proper paths, an external command runs just like an internal command by typing the command name at the prompt.
-However, if the paths are not set properly or they are missing because the command line would not know where to look for the external command, you would get an error.
-Unless of course you were in the same directory as the command.
+If the file exists and you have the proper paths, an external command runs like an internal command by typing the command name at the prompt.
+However, if the paths are not set properly or they are missing, the command line would not know where to look for the external command.
+In that case, you would get an error, unless you were in the same directory as the command.

 Can you send me the external command file?

-Computer Hope cannot and will not provide any user with a downloadable version of any of the above files.
-If you are looking for a download, we suggest you look for alternative programs that perform the same function as the above commands.
+Computer Hope cannot and will not provide anyone with a downloadable version of any of the files above.
+If you are looking for a download, we suggest looking for alternative programs that perform the same function as the commands above.